Technology Management Courses

 Hours: 3

 Advanced study of project management tools and techniques needed for technology managers; with an emphasis on four components of project management: (1) pricing and estimating, (2) cost analysis, (3) risk management, and (4) quality management.
 Students will conduct case studies and address technology management problems by utilizing project management tools and techniques during the course of study.
-Extensive research and writing assignments are also required.
-Prerequisites: TMGT 595 (or corequisite), or permission of Department Head.
+Prerequisites: TMGT 595 with a minimum grade of C or concurrent enrollment, or TMGT 495A, or acceptance into the GCLT Technology Leadership Graduate Certificate program, or permission of Department.

 TMGT 516 - Staff Development in Technology Organizations